 2. Windows commands a market share of around 90% while Linux is still languishing at around 1%, even today.
 Due to its large user base, Microsoft Windows has a wide ecosystem and supports a large number of software which provides its users an opportunity to select software programs as per their need – many of it being free software too.
 Open Source operating systems also have a huge collection of supported software but in comparison to Microsoft Windows, they lag behind; seeing that most of the software programs are built while taking Microsoft Windows into consideration.

-6. Starting with Windows 7, final release of Microsoft Windows usually have a negligible amount of bugs as it is tested by highly trained professionals at the Microsoft Corporation, its Beta testers and MVPs, and it goes through various test stages before its release.
-Microsoft is also usually quick to releases fixes if any are required.
+6. The final release of Microsoft Windows usually has a negligible amount of bugs as it is tested by highly trained professionals at the Microsoft Corporation, its Beta testers, and MVPs, and it goes through various test stages before its release.
+Microsoft is also usually quick to release fixes if any are required.
 Open Source operating systems are also tested by professionals and they have both alpha and beta releases before their final release, yet they do have some bugs which are fixed by the updates and upgrades.

-7. Then there is the questions of costs.
-Now this is one area where Windows loses out!
+7. Then there is the question of costs.
+Now, this is one area where Windows loses out!
 Almost all of the Linux flavors are either free of cost or are available at a much lower price.
-Whereas for Windows you have to pay!
-While for the desktop version it may not matter much to many, in the Enterprise segment this becomes important.
-Maintenance cost of Linux is said to be rather low as compared to Microsoft Windows.
-This is therefore one of the fields where Microsoft Windows is facing a tough competition from Linux Flavors, esp in the Server segment.
+Whereas for Windows, you have to pay!
+While for the desktop version, it may not matter much to many, in the Enterprise segment, this becomes important.
+The maintenance cost of Linux is said to be rather low as compared to Microsoft Windows.
+This is, therefore one of the fields where Microsoft Windows is facing tough competition from Linux Flavors, esp in the Server segment.